 - By strength of numbers, with individual humans grouping together to boost their defensive capabilities

 - By raw cunning, in order to outwit the planning of the physically stronger animals.

 But what if new creatures exceed human capabilities, not only in physical strength, but also in intelligence?
 How would we avoid being overwhelmed in such a case?

 That’s the challenge posed by the AI Control Problem – which is sometimes also called “the gorilla problem”.

 The gorilla problem

-The term “gorilla problem” has been used by AI researcher Stuart Russell, a professor at Berkeley:
+The term “gorilla problem” was introduced by AI researcher Stuart Russell, a professor at Berkeley: